divio/divio-cloud-docs/introduction/02-set-up.rst

 ..  note::

-    By logging in, you will add your :ref:`Divio cloud single-sign-on <divio-cloud-sso>` user to the project's database, and will be able to log in to the site locally without having to add the new user to the database manually.
+    By logging in, you will add your :ref:`Divio single-sign-on <divio-cloud-sso>` user to the project's database, and will be able to log in to the site locally without having to add the new user to the database manually.